lizzybrooks/code-based-art/week2/readme.md

    * [Facebook Flowers](http://stamen.com/work/facebook-flowers/)
    * [Ken Goldberg](http://goldberg.berkeley.edu/art/)

 3. Examples of different types of interactivity, keystroke/mouse-driven or data driven.
 What is an API and can you use it to access data?
-(Lizzy) (20 minutes)
+(20 minutes)
     * [Jer Thorp essay: Art & the API](http://blog.blprnt.com/blog/blprnt/art-and-the-api)
     * [Is the L Train Fucked?](http://www.istheltrainfucked.com/) and the source code for this project [on GitHub](https://github.com/jgv/is-the-L-train-fucked)